300x3/ALWAYSON/README.md

 simulation results, and release artifacts.
 Corda never stores card data, full customer PII, raw telemetry, drone images, GeoTIFFs/point clouds, ROS bags, large simulation outputs, sensitive LLM data, or private keys.
 CORDA MANAGES SALES OF DIGITAL DATA, NOT SALES OF PHYSICAL ITEMS LIKE BUILDINGS OR PRODUCTS.
+LARGE SALES ARE MANAGED THROUGH ZELLE TO ELIMINATE TRANSACTION FEES.
+FINAL SALES USING OTHER SYSTEMS: PAYPAL/ZELLE/CARD-PROCESSING ARE FOLLOWED UP WITH A CONNECTION TO THE CORDA LEDGER.

 Deployment deviation (operator-approved 2026-08-23/24): the Corda database (`cordadb`) is provisioned on the **host PostgreSQL 18 cluster** rather than a